guardianproject/info/content/blog/2012-06-20-orbot-data-tax.md

 ---
 **Update (6/26/12): I Found Orbot to have lower idle usage then previously recorded.
 The post now reflects the new statistics.
 The previous stats were based on idle usage at 92 bytes/s**

-There have been many inquiries about the cost of Orbot&#8217;s data usage.
+There have been many inquiries about the cost of Orbot’s data usage.
 I ran five different tests to record the types of data tax a user might encounter.
 Heavy usage of Orbot combined with a low monthly data allotment could be an issue.

 Below is the compiled data for 4 different use cases: